Rolls-Royce Wraith (1938): Chassis design

 The in-line six cylinder, overhead valve, 4,257 cc engine was based on that of the 25/30 but featured a cross-flow cylinder head.
-The four-speed gearbox had synchromesh on second, third and fourth speeds and retained the traditional right hand change.
+The four-speed gearbox had synchromesh on second, third and fourth speeds and retained the traditional right-hand change.
 The later engines were used as the basis for the Bentley MK V and the Corniche.

-The Wraith featured an independent coil sprung front suspension based on Packard 120 retaining semi elliptical leaf springs on the rear axle.
-The hydraulic dampers at the front had their damping rate controlled by governor and so varied with the speed of the car, making it superior to its predecessor, the 25/30 H.P. and on par with the Phantom III.
-The car was still built on a separate chassis but this was now of welded rather than the traditional riveted construction.
-The drum brakes were assisted by a mechanical servo driven by the engine patented by Hispano-Suiza and built by Rolls-Royce under licence.
+The Wraith featured an independent coil-sprung front suspension based on the Packard 120 retaining semi-elliptical leaf springs on the rear axle.
+The hydraulic dampers at the front had their damping rate controlled by a governor and so varied with the speed of the car, making it superior to its predecessor, the 25/30 H.P. and on a par with the Phantom III.
+The car was still built on a separate chassis, but this was now of welded rather than the traditional riveted construction.
+The drum brakes were assisted by a mechanical servo driven by the engine, patented by Hispano-Suiza and built by Rolls-Royce under licence.
 Wire wheels of 17 inch diameter were fitted, with the spokes usually covered by removable discs.
-A built in hydraulic jacking system was fitted operated by a lever under the passenger seat.
+A built-in hydraulic jacking system was fitted, operated by a lever under the passenger seat.